1414C/jiffy/README.md

 a GET for each of the selection operators specified in the Enitity->selectable field in the models.json file.
 It is not neccessary to have values populated in the dataabase in order for the simple selector tests to run.

+ At the moment, relationships are not included in the generated tests.

 ### Run go test With https